1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 The Role of Gut Health in Weight Management

-How gut health affects weight and metabolism
+The role of gut health on weight and metabolism.

-The role of gut bacteria in obesity
+The gut bacteria and its role in obesity.

-Section 1: What Is the Gut Microbiome?
+Introduction: What Is the Gut Microbiome?

 Why It Matters: